 Possibly the most recent with a detailed grid reference that is likely to be accurate.
-Ease of access is another important consideration.
-But it is worth looking at all the records for the taxon in the hectad carefully.
+Ease of access is another important factor, whilst air photos may help you identify the most suitable current sites.
+But it is worth considering all the records for the taxon in the hectad carefully.
 The same record may have been allocated to more than one monad or to differing 6 figure grid references.
 (Some verification and validation may be required first.)